Off White: Critical reception

-Upon the album's release, Billboard magazine said that it "commands attention" and described the music as "savage, uncompromising, sometimes dissonant, but always interesting".
-Village Voice critic Robert Christgau described it as "pretty good to dance to" but added that "like so much disco music it gets tedious over a whole side."
+Upon the album's release, Billboard said that it "commands attention" and described the music as "savage, uncompromising, sometimes dissonant, but always interesting".
+The Village Voice critic Robert Christgau described it as "pretty good to dance to" but added that "like so much disco music it gets tedious over a whole side."
 AllMusic characterized Off White as "an acquired taste" containing "some of the most challenging, intriguing music to emerge from the post-punk era."
 The Guardian included Off White in its list of "1000 albums to hear before you die".
+DownBeat critic Larry Birnbaum wrote, "At the risk of sounding like the typical tabloid scribbler, this is the best rock ‘n’ roll I've heard all year".